ZahraZfr/saturn/README.md

 # Saturn

 ## Description
-this project is a education roadmap . have to access model , users and admin. users just can see roadmap but admin can add learning entity , project entity and add phase for roadmap. also can delete , edit them.
+this project is a education roadmap . have two access model , users and admin. users just can see roadmap but admin can add learning entity , project entity and add phase for roadmap. also can delete , edit them.

 ## Installation